erikpukinskis/prototype-narrative-editor/README.md

       }
     }

-And we also need to tell the Heroku what it has to do to start the server.
+We also need to tell Heroku what it has to do to start the server.
 We do that in a `Procfile`:

     web: node server.js

-That just tells Heroku that in order to start the web server they have to run the command "node server.js".
+That just tells them that to start the web server they should run the command "node server.js".

 And that's it!
-That's all the code we need to start a server.
-The only problem is, all of this is just written down in our [README.md](README.md) file!
-We need it to actually be split out into all of those files for this whole train to get on the tracks!
+That's all the code we need to start this server.
+The only problem is, all of it is locked away in our [README.md](README.md) file, and Heroku doesn't understand files like this.

+We need something to actually go through our narrative and make real, usable files from it.

 The compiler
 ------------

-This is the whole point of writing code in the form of a narrative.
-We can provide all of this nice structure and explanation, but then we can also just compile the narrative to use it!
+This is sort of the whole point of this project.
+You're reading this nicely formatted, linear document that includes not just the code but a structure for understanding the code.
+But we also want to be able to run the code, because that's what code is for!

-In order for that to happen, we need some code that understands these Markdown files with code and filenames all over the place and knows what to do with it.
-Here's some javascript that does the trick, which we can put in `compile.js`.
+In order for that to happen, we need something that understands this Markdown file you are reading, with filenames and blocks of code and can turn those into actual files.
+Here's some javascript that does the trick, which is in a file called `compile.js`.

 It's a bit of a doozie.
 Don't worry about understanding it all just yet: